Doubiiu/ToonCrafter/README.md

 ## 📢 Disclaimer
+Calm down.
+Our framework opens up the era of generative cartoon interpolation, but due to the variaity of generative video prior, the success rate is not guaranteed.

+⚠️This is an open-source research exploration, instead of commercial products.
+It can't meet all your expectations.

 This project strives to impact the domain of AI-driven video generation positively.
 Users are granted the freedom to create videos using this tool, but they are expected to comply with local laws and utilize it responsibly.
 The developers do not assume any responsibility for potential misuse by users.
 ****